tokeraabjerg/PTU-46-Arduino-Mega-L298N-controller/readme.md

 ## Connectivity
 Two overall methods:
 - **Serial Connection:** Use a terminal such as PuTTY to connect to the Arduino's serial port.
 Set the baud rate to `9600` to send commands.
 - **Ethernet Connection:** Connect to the Arduino over Ethernet using the self-assigned IP `192.168.100.115` on port `80`.
 Send commands in the same manner as with the serial connection.
 You can use a terminal such as netcat (`nc`) to establish the connection or use custom code such as Python, see below.
+You may have to configure your Ethernet IPv4 to be on the correct subnet.
+For example, setting your PC's IPv4 self-assigned IP to 192.168.1.10.

 ### Python Control Script